Creating a Panorama Application

 Once the gimbal is in its starting orientation, we take 8 photos, rotating the gimbal by 360/CAPTURE_IMAGE_NUMBER each time.
 This is carried out in this for loop:

-In this case, we adjust the parameters when constructing mYaw so that we rotate the gimbal to an absolute position, rather than to set its speed.
 Photos are taken using the DJICameraTakePhoto() function.
 After sending a signal to the drone to either rotate the gimbal or take a photo, we call sleep(3000) so that the drone has time to carry our the command before it receives the next one.
 We will use this technique very frequently.
 Photos are taken through DJICameraTakePhoto, which will also increment captureImageFailedCount upon failing to capture an image.

-We return the gimbal to a front facing position by feeding updateGimbalAttitude mYaw_front, which directs the gimbal to move to an absolute angle of 0.
+We return the gimbal to a front facing position by feeding updateGimbalAttitudemYaw_front, which directs the gimbal to move to an absolute angle of 0.
 We check if captureImageFailedCount is a non-zero value, meaning that not all 8 photos have been captured succesfully.
 If so, the handler is sent messages to reset the stitching button text and reenable it so that the user can start the process over(HANDLER_SET_STITCHING_BUTTON_TEXT and HANDLER_ENABLE_STITCHING_BUTTON).

 If all 8 pictures have been captured successfully, we send the handler HANDLER_SHOW_STITCHING_OR_NOT_DIALOG, which we've left empty for now.